-There is no deny, a huge numbers of tourist from all over the world comes to India every year for tourism, and an uncountable domestic travelers also play vital role to make India tourism as the main attraction of our cultured country.
-But apart from Indian travelers, there is some miscomputation among overseas travelers who usually think about how safe is it to go to India?
+No deny a huge numbers of tourist from all over the world comes to India every year for tourism.
+And an uncountable domestic travelers also play vital role to make Indian culture as the main attraction of India tourism.
+But apart from Indian travelers, there is some hesitation among overseas travelers who usually think about how safe is it to visit India?
 Is India safe for foreigners?
-Is India safe to visit?
+Is India safe for a solo traveler?

-So with this India travel guide I am discussing here top 10 things and safety tips which you should/must know as a traveler if you’re planning to visit India.
-However, I assure here India is really safe for all types of tourism like city breaks, honeymoon trip, beaches party and cultural tour etc., but still I think few points are definitely needs to discuss which may helpful for everyone.
+So with this blog I am discussing here top 10 things and safety tips which you must know as a traveler if you’re planning to visit India.
+However, I assure here India is really safe for all types of tourism like city breaks, honeymoon trip, beaches party and cultural tour etc. Still I think few points are definitely needs to discuss which may be helpful for everyone.
 Just check it out-

 1. Book transportation in advance